On Gradient Descent Ascent for Nonconvex-Concave Minimax Problems: Conclusion

 \section{Conclusion}

-In this paper, we have shown that two-time-scale GDA and SGDA return an $\epsilon$-stationary point in $O(\kappa^2\epsilon^{-2})$ gradient evaluations and $O(\kappa^3\epsilon^{-4})$ stochastic gradient evaluations in the nonconvex-strongly-concave case, and $O(\epsilon^{-6})$ gradient evaluations and $O(\epsilon^{-8})$ stochastic gradient evaluations in the nonconvex-concave case.
+In this paper, we show that two-time-scale GDA and SGDA return an $\epsilon$-stationary point in $O(\kappa^2\epsilon^{-2})$ gradient evaluations and $O(\kappa^3\epsilon^{-4})$ stochastic gradient evaluations in the nonconvex-strongly-concave case, and $O(\epsilon^{-6})$ gradient evaluations and $O(\epsilon^{-8})$ stochastic gradient evaluations in the nonconvex-concave case.
 Thus, these two algorithms are provably efficient in these settings.
-In future work we aim to derive a lower bound for the complexity first-order algorithms in nonconvex-concave minimax problems.
+Future work aim to derive a lower bound for the complexity first-order algorithms in nonconvex-concave minimax problems.